overviewer/Minecraft-Overviewer/docs/options.rst

     .. note::

-        If you installed Overviewer from the Debian package, then there isn't a source directory; you must use this option to specify non-default textures.
+        If you installed Overviewer from the Debian package or chose to install the overviewer from source (``python setup.py install``), then there isn't a source directory; this option may be necessary to specify non-default textures.

     If you're having trouble getting The Overviewer to recognize your textures, see the :option:`--check-terrain` option.

+    Also see the :ref:`installing-textures` section of the documentation.

     **Settings file:**
         Option name: ``textures_path``